lumicks/pylake/docs/theory/force_calibration/force_calibration.rst

 This bead moves around due to the random collisions of molecules against the bead.
 If we observe this motion over time, then we can see that it is a lot like the bead is taking aimless steps.
 This unimpeded movement is often called free diffusion or Brownian motion.
+How quickly the bead moves from the original position is characterized by a **diffusion constant** :math:`D`.
 When we look at the motion of the bead over longer time periods, then each random step contributes only a little to the overall movement.
 Because these steps are random, they don't perfectly cancel out in the short term, and lead to a gradual drift.
 If there is no optical trap keeping the bead in place, then the bead slowly drifts off from its starting position.

 One way to analyze this motion is to make a power spectrum plot of the bead's position.
 This plot shows how much motion there is at different frequencies of movement.
 Lower frequencies correspond to longer time intervals.
-These were the time intervals we associated with the broader, slow movements of the bead.
+These are the time intervals we associated with the broader, slow movements of the bead.
 If we think about a bead moving due to random collisions, then we can expect that the bead will move more in these longer time intervals.
-This is why in the power spectrum of free diffusion, we see a lot more energy concentrated at these low frequencies, while the rapid jiggles contribute far less.
+This is why in the power spectrum of free diffusion, we see a lot more energy concentrated at these low frequencies, while the rapid jiggles at higher frequency contribute far less.
+The amplitude of this power spectrum is related to :math:`D`.

 .. image:: figures/sim_trap_opt.gif
   :nbattach:

-Now we introduce the optical trap.
-The trap pulls the bead back to the laser focus.
+Now we introduce the optical trap, which pulls the bead back to the laser focus.
-The strength of this pull depends on how far the bead is from the focus (like a spring).
+The strength of this pull depends on how far the bead is from the focus, like a spring.
-If we consider again the spectrum of free diffusion, then we can see why the trap will limit the motion at low frequencies more.
-It is because those motions are larger and will experience a stronger pull of the trap.
-That means they will be damped, because the furthest extents are now limited by the trap keeping the bead in place.
-Since the trap limits the maximum amplitude of motion, this manifests itself as sharp reduction of amplitudes above a certain threshold.
+Because of this, those motions which are larger will experience a strong pull from the trap and the motion will be limited.
+This damping of larger motions (at lower frequencies) manifests itself as sharp reduction of amplitudes in the power spectrum above a certain threshold.
-This is why we typically see a plateau at low frequencies in the power spectrum of a trapped bead.
+This leads to a plateau at low frequencies in the power spectrum of a trapped bead.
+The point approximately at which the power spectrum transitions from a plateau to a downward slope is known as the **corner frequency** :math:`f_c`.

 Important takeaways
 -------------------

 - The spectrum of bead motion in a trap can be characterized by a diffusion constant and corner frequency.
-- At low frequencies the trapping force dominates, limiting the amplitudes, while at high frequencies the drag on the bead does.
+- At low frequencies, the trapping force dominates and limits the amplitudes, while at high frequencies the drag on the bead does.

 Mathematical background
 -----------------------